 Reap what you sow and be seen!
 Our successful Annual Industry Showcase is well attended by Agents and Casting Directors.
-Committed actors will showcase their work on Dec 14th, followed by a wine and cheese event.
+Committed actors will showcase their work, followed by a wine and cheese event.
 Actors will have the opportunity to network with industry professionals.
 Rehearsal outside of class is required.

 AMERICAN CONTEMPORARY CLASSICS